briandfoy/briandfoy.github.io/_posts/2020-11-12-the-fake-editor-wars.md

 > No subtle put-downs or unfriendly language.
 Even if you don’t intend it, this can have a negative impact on others.

 The post clearly crosses that line.
-It also forbids "bigotry", which the post clearly demostrates:
+It also forbids "bigotry", which the post clearly demonstrates:

 > No bigotry.
 We don’t tolerate any language likely to offend or alienate people based on race, gender, sexual orientation, or religion — and those are just a few examples.
 Use stated pronouns (when known).
 When in doubt, don't use language that might offend or alienate.